secretstartups/handbook/product/ux/product-design/ux-roadmaps/ux-theme-workshops/index.html.md

 **Business objective**: ensure teams don't get caught up in this aspect.
 This can be filled in after the Theme issue is created; however, it is still an essential part of the process.

-**Confidence**: Use the chart in Mural to have teams assess their confidence.
+**Confidence**: Use the chart in FigJam to have teams assess their confidence.
 Remember, we do not want to start design work on themes with low confidence.

 #### 3. Wrap-up the activity